jscherff/cmdbd/README.md

         * **`standard`** is shorthand for `date` and `time`.
         * **`longfile`** includes the long filename of the source file of the code that generated the event.
         * **`shortfile`** includes the short filename of the source file of the code that generated the event.
+    * **`Stdout`** causes the daemon to write log entries to standard output (console) in addition to other destinations.
+This overrides the same setting for individual logs.
+    * **`Stderr`** causes the daemon to write log entries to standard error in addition to other destinations.
+This overrides the same setting for individual logs.
+    * **`Syslog`** causes the daemon to write log entries to a local or remote syslog daemon using the syslog configuration settings, above.
+This overrides the same setting for individual logs.